CambriaSolutions/ADPQRFI-75001/README.md

 (a)

-After we qualified the opportunity, our executive team met and assigned a leader, Dhiraj, to lead this initiative.
-Dhiraj was given the authority to lead the prototype development and to ensure that we deliver a quality product to OSI.
+Our executive team met and assigned Dhiraj and gave him authority to lead the prototype development and to ensure that we deliver a quality product to OSI.
 Dhiraj is a certified Professional Scrum Master and he also served as the Agile Coach for the team. *[[Our Team]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/The%20Team.pdf)*

 (b)

 Dhiraj enlisted Anand, a Cambria executive, to help him crowdsource a multi-disciplinary team.
 Anand reached out to all Cambrianites via an email and they responded.
-The team assembled represented diverse backgrounds, including a few working remotely.
+The team assembled represented diverse backgrounds.
 Based on the experience, skills, and interests, the team quickly organized itself.
 Individuals aligned themselves to relevant roles. *[[Crowdsourcing]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Crowdsourcing.pdf)* *[[Our Team]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/The%20Team.pdf)*

 (c)

-We determined that the best product could only be developed and designed by knowing, empathizing with, and understanding the user.
+We determined that the best product could only be developed by knowing, empathizing with, and understanding the user.
 We had a discovery/user interaction meeting with four users.
 One of our users is a subject matter expert who also has personal experience with the foster care system. *[[User Engagement]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/User%20Engagement.pdf)* *[[Foster Parent Persona]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Persona%201-%20Monica.pdf)* *[[Case Worker Persona]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/Persona%202-%20Charles.pdf)* *[[Our User Stories]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/User%20Stories.md)*

 (d)